 Although, bacteria does reside inside the biofilm for generations and beyond, pathogens become outcasts and separate from the biofilm.

 Yet mostly today, bacteria engender diverse strains of chemical-resistant pathogens, capable of inflicting a multiplex of diseases: from skin infections, to anxiety, to respiratory problems, to viruses.

 Viruses are simply pods of nucleic acid, either DNA or RNA, surrounded by a protein shell and sometimes fatty materials called lipids.
 Outside a living cell, a virus is a dormant particle, lacking the raw materials for reproduction.
 Only when it enters a host cell does it go into action, hijacking the cell’s metabolic chemistry to produce copies of itself that may burst out of infected cells or simply bud off a cell membrane.
-This lack of self-sufficiency means that viruses cannot be cultured in artificial media for scientific research or vaccine development; although they can take life and spawn in living bacteria and or human skin cells, including reproductive eggs.
+Virus can take life and spawn in living bacteria and or human skin cells, including reproductive eggs.

 each rinse cycle, toxic detergent residue and bacteria from the